pierre-rouleau/pel/README.rst

   - All are executed on GitHub CI on several supported Emacs versions on Linux and macOS environments (see `PEL's GitHub workflow build YAML file`_).
-  - Builds and test pass only when no error and no warning is detected.
+  - Builds and tests pass only when no error and no warning is detected.
   - PEL has a growing suite of ERT-based test code.
   - PEL has several specialized linting programs that parse elisp code and detect errors that would only be detected at run time under specific